Booking code of 8 Days Ha Giang motorbike tours: OV49

 Day 7: Quang Uyen – Lang Son (~180 km, ~6 h).
 B, L, D

 Ride from Quang Uyen to Lang Son on the famous historical Highway 4.
 We will have time to discover this city which has become a big trading post between China and Vietnam.
-This is the place you can shop for cheap (fake) Chinese products at the nearby Dong Kinh market.
+You can shop for cheap Chinese products at the nearby Dong Kinh market.

 Day 8: Lang Son – Hanoi (~150 km, ~3 h).
 B, L